staticsafe/Asinine-Tech-Posts/2012-06-02-the-new-de-conspiracy-get-over-it.markdown

 But wait, GNOME2 is still being supported with forks like [MATE](http://mate-desktop.org/) and KDE3 is (still!) being supported with [Trinity](http://www.trinitydesktop.org/).
 Now the complaint being that these forks are not being supported officially with modern distros.
 Boo-fucking-hoo.
 The keyword here being *modern*.
-A modern distro should focus on maintaining DEs that are current and not waste precious maintainer time on (frankly speaking) outdated DEs (I don't agree with Linux Mint supporting MATE either).
+A modern distro should focus on maintaining DEs that are current and not waste precious maintainer time on (frankly speaking) outdated DEs (I don't agree with Linux Mint supporting MATE either, they are stretched thin right now anyways).

 ### The Savior